udzura/slides/rubykaigi2025/index.md

 - Getting `ARGV`, environment variables
 - Getting current time
 - Getting random numbers
-- prestat functions
-  - As mentioned later, this was implemented incorrectly.
 - read/write, other functions to get various info from `fd`

 ----